 - Empty any stagnant water from the iron’s reservoir (you should do this after every time you use it).

 - Make a paste of 1 tablespoon water and 2 tablespoons baking soda.

 - Spread the past on the bottom of the iron, then wipe it clean with a damp cloth.

 - Dip a cotton swab in distilled water and clean the iron’s steam vents.

 - Fill the iron’s reservoir with equal parts distilled water and vinegar.

 - Turn the iron on steam and iron a thick cotton cloth (a dishtowel will do) for approximately five minutes.
 Dump the remaining liquid from the reservoir and wipe the iron’s plate with a clean towel.

-*NOTE: Newer irons have built-in self-cleaning systems that flush out loose mineral deposits and an anti-calc feature that removes impurities.
+Note: Newer irons often have built-in, self-cleaning systems that flush out loose mineral deposits and an anti-calc feature that removes impurities.

-You should wash your pillows two to four times a year to get rid of the build up of skin cells, dust mite and moisture.
+You should wash your pillows two to four times a year to get rid of the buildup of skin cells, dust mites and moisture.
 Down and fiberfill pillows can go in your washer, but foam pillows cannot (clean foam pillows by using the upholstery attachment on your vacuum cleaner).